core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ## The "instance-identifier" Type

-This specification support three approaches for encoding an instance-identifier, one based on SIDs as defined in [I.D-somaraju-core-sid], one based on names as defined in {{I-D.ietf-netmod-yang-json}} section 6.13 and one based on YANG hashes as defined in {{I-D.vanderstok-core-comi}}.
+This specification supports three approaches for encoding an instance-identifier, one based on SIDs as defined in [I.D-somaraju-core-sid], one based on names as defined in {{I-D.ietf-netmod-yang-json}} section 6.13 and one based on YANG hashes as defined in {{I-D.vanderstok-core-comi}}.

 **SIDs as instance-identifier**

 SIDs uniquely identify a data node.
-For single instance data node, the SID is sufficient to identify this instance.
+For a single instance data node, the SID is sufficient to identify this instance.
 For a multi-instance data node, a SID is combined with the list key(s) to identify each instance of this data node within the YANG list(s).

-Single instance data nodes MUST be encoded using either a CBOR unsigned integer data item (major type 0) and set to the targeted data node SID.
+Single instance data nodes MUST be encoded using a CBOR unsigned integer data item (major type 0) and set to the targeted data node SID.

 Multi-instances data nodes MUST be encoded using a CBOR array data item (major type 4) containing the following entries: